 Purpose of Nematode Management: To keep nematode population densities at a low level during the early growing season to allow cotton plants to establish healthy root systems.
-The goal is NOT the complete elimination of nematodes, because they are a normal part of the soil microbial population.
+It is not possible to completely eliminate plant-parasitic nematodes.

 Steps for Developing a Nematode Management Program: